 Earthenware Bowls

 Similar to stoneware bowls, earthenware is made from clay but not at high temperatures.
-Instead, they are baked at a relatively low temperature that allows the bowl to harden and actually become unbreakable.
+Instead, they are baked at a relatively low temperature that allows the vessel to harden and actually become unbreakable.
 These bowls have become a trend in the 21st century.

 Pros of Earthenware